styleguidist/react-styleguidist/docs/Configuration.md

 If `true`, each section will be a single page.

-The value may depends on a current environment:
+The value may depend on a current environment:

 ```javascript
 module.exports = {